rajasingh10/Event-Management/README.md

 ### Features:

 - Application have only one super admin
-- Admin can add multiple events with the attributes like (Event Name, Date, Details Thumbnail / Banner Image etc.).
+- Admin can add multiple events with the attributes like (Event Name, Date, Details / Image etc.).
 Events are open for all branch (Students from any branch can participate)
 - Admin can add only 1 faculty from each branch who will have moderator access.
   Means they can view / edit / approve students who belongs to their branch.
 - In order to participate in any of the events, students need to sign up first.
 During